ymatrix-data/gpupgrade/README.md

 ### Directly using pg_upgrade

-Under the covers, gp_upgrade is calling pg_upgrade, first on the master, and then on the segments.
+Under the covers, gpupgrade is calling pg_upgrade, first on the master, and then on the segments.
 If needed, you can call pg_upgrade directly.
 There is make target that runs a test, upgrading from version x to x.
 To do this, two clusters are setup on the local machine using demo_cluster.sh.
 In the root